cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 This document provides the CNCF TAG-Security with an initial understanding of CloudEvents to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone as CloudEvents is [under review for a Graduation status](https://github.com/cncf/toc/pull/996).
+Taken together, this document and the joint-assessment serve as a cornerstone since CloudEvents is [under review for a Graduation status](https://github.com/cncf/toc/pull/996).

 ## Security functions and features